LBartolini/VocalRecognition/README.md

 # Data Batching

 Now that we have our data ready for the training we need to divide it into batches.
-We decided to create *batches 1 second long* but we could have decided to have 2 seconds or even 0.5 seconds.
+We decided to create *batches 0.5 seconds long* but we could have decided to have 2 seconds or 1 seconds.
-The problems with batches of 2 seconds and 0.5 seconds are the dimension of the batch itself and the total number of batches.
+The problems with batches of 2 or 1 seconds are the dimension of the batch itself and the total number of batches that, in this case. is not big enough to allow a good training.
-In the first case, we would have fewer batches but each of them would have a big quantity of information inside.
-In the second case, we would have smaller batches but we would compensate with the number of batches.
-In our opinion, 1 second is the right choice to have an acceptable number of batches each of them with an acceptable quantity of information.
+In our opinion, 0.5 seconds is the right choice to have an large number of batches each of them with an acceptable quantity of information.
-Think about it, would you be capable to recognise one of your friends in just 0.5 seconds?

 Let's get into the code.